-The Truth About Josh Hawley and the ‘War on Men’
+How Voters Feel About Josh Hawley’s ‘Attack on Men’

 The rising-star Republican continues to try to stoke culture war in the GOP base.